January 2018 - Blog: Pressure measurement before and after the particulate filter

 While this change has so far mostly affected diesel engines, some petrol engines – particularly those with direct fuel injection – will have most likely to be fitted with gasoline particulate filters from September 2018 at the latest, when the next stage of the emissions standard (EURO 6c) is due to come into force.

 To implement these measures effectively, we will need extreme systems that are able to support control algorithms, so that initial process and end values can be measured and transmitted in a suitable form to the vehicles’ electronic control units (ECUs).
 Sensors for key indicators measure the relevant physical properties, converting them into electrical signals and then relaying them to the ECU.

-For these specific requirements, TT Electronics has a broad portfolio of temperature, pressure and fluid quality sensors, which we will expand upon in the future.
+For these specific requirements, AB Elektronik has a broad portfolio of temperature, pressure and fluid quality sensors, which we will expand upon in the future.

 Product Application Manager Sensors

 May 2016 - AB Mikroelektronik wins Salzburg Business Award 2016